 A Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
 Application for a Skill Set may be made within the department upon completion of the coursework.
 Pre-Professional Writing (Skill Set) Pre-Professional Writing is a series of courses designed to develop an individual's writing skills.
 Students who complete Pre-Professional Writing may be granted junior status in a major should they transfer to other state colleges or universities.
-Contact Information For further information about this skill set, call Arts & Sciences (505) 224-3561, or Advisement and Counseling at (505) 224-4321 Main Campus or (505) 224-5646 Montoya Campus.
+Contact Information For further information about this skill set, contact the Communication, Humanities & Social Sciences Division at (505) 224-3588, or Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).